-The shape of the first-ever statewide public school employee healthcare package is clearer today as the arbitrator chose the union-crafted plan over one submitted by the Vermont School Boards Association.
+The first-ever statewide school employee healthcare package came as the result of more than a year of preparation and bargaining.
+As you know, the final agreement came about after a neutral arbitrator chose the union-crafted plan over one submitted by the Vermont School Boards Association.

 Unlike the process in place when local school boards and local associations reach impasse, the law creating statewide healthcare bargaining forced the arbitrator to choose only one side’s proposal rather than craft a pact that takes elements from each.